MicrosoftDX/kurvejs/README.md

 Kurve<nolink>.JS is an unofficial, open source JavaScript / TypeScript library that aims to provide:

-1. Easy authentication and authorization using Azure Active Directory.
+* Easy authentication and authorization using Azure Active Directory.
 With Kurve you don't have to worry about navigating away from you web app for login or token requests.
-Kurve also supports Promises making it easier to write handle asychronous requests.
+Kurve also supports Promises making it easier to handle asychronous requests.

-2. Easy access to the Microsoft Graph REST API.
-Kurve can automatically and incrementally acquire the tokens and permissions to ensure graph operations succeed.
+* Easy access to the Microsoft Graph REST API.
+Kurve can automatically and incrementally acquire the tokens and permissions from the user required to ensure graph operations succeed.

 Kurve works well with most JavaScript and TypeScript frameworks including:

-1. Angular V1<br/>
+* Angular V1<br/>
-2. Angular V2<br/>
+* Angular V2<br/>
-3. Ember JS<br/>
+* Ember JS<br/>
-4. React<br/>
+* React<br/>

-Kuve enables developers building web applications - including single application pages - to easily support a range of  authentication and authorization scenarios including:
+Kuve enables developers building web applications - including single application pages - to support a range of authentication and authorization scenarios including:

-1. AAD app model v1 with a postMessage flow<br/>
+* AAD app model v1 with a postMessage flow<br/>
-2. AAD app model v1 with redirections<br/>
+* AAD app model v1 with redirections<br/>
-2. AAD app model v2 with a postMessage flow<br/>
+* AAD app model v2 with a postMessage flow<br/>
-3. AAD app model v2 with Active Directoy B2C.
+* AAD app model v2 with Active Directoy B2C.
 This makes it easy to add third party identity providers such as Facebook and signup/signin/profile edit experiences using AD B2C policies<br/>

 ## How does it work?